faizrehman1/Tellotalk-news/README.md

 # TelloTalk News Sdk

-TelloTalkSdk is a solution for integrating chat messaging in your app.
+TelloTalk News SDK is a solution from integrating news in your app.

 ## Prerequisites
 You must have **AccessKey** and **ProjectToken** to use this SDK in your application.